OksanaTka/DrawingApp/README.md

 ## DrawingApp
-Drawing application for all ages
+A kotlin drawing application for all ages.

 | Open app                  | Select a color          |
 :-------------------------:|:-------------------------: